iomete/sql-streaming-sqs/README.md

 limitations under the License.
 {% endcomment %}
 -->
-# Spark SQL Streaming Amazon SQS Data Source Connector
+# Spark SQL Streaming Amazon SQS Data Source

 A library for reading data from Amazon S3 with optimised listing using Amazon SQS using Spark SQL Streaming ( or Structured streaming.).